roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Good, take over for me here.
 Nice and gentle.
 That's it.
 Now, you two," Miles pointed at tall man with a bald head and thick beard and another man with wire- rim glasses and an Oxford shirt.
 They looked like a biker and a professor and made for quite an odd couple, but he was going to give them a simple job.
 "Come here and spread her legs as far as you can.
 I need to have room to work here.
 I tell ya, this medical stuff is very tricky."

  They all chuckled, well aware now that this was no attempt to fix Cori's leg, which they realized probably wasn't even hurt.
 This was about making a hot girl cum and, they hoped, getting a chance to fuck her themselves.
 The two men took their places, grabbing her ankles and pulling her legs wide apart until she was doing the splits.
-Report_Story #3